oracle-devrel/cd3-automation-toolkit/README.md

 📝 Creating Terraform Code for each module/resource can be cumbersome and requires Terraform expertise.

-🔁 Manually created infrastrucutre is hard to rebuild for different environments or regions.
+🔁 Manually created infrastructure is hard to rebuild for different environments or regions.

 <br>